halcyonseeker/tannhauser/README.md

 ## Known Bugs
 + **Content-type handler is screwy**.
 The case statement always defaults, even when the content-type is `text/gemini`.
-+ **Code 40 on torture test**.
-We're not passing any of the torture tests lol.
++ **Path and URL handling parsing is brittle**.
+The parsing logic in tannhauser.dcgi and the creation logic in gmi2gph.awk work about 90% of the time, but fail for relative links in the current directory and links to parent directories.

 ## TODO
-+ Pass torture test.
++ We don't support any kind of Gemini user input yet.
-+ Support selector 7 and Gemini response code 10 for searching
++ Pass the torture test.
 + Figure out a portable way to removing nmap as a dependency.
 + Make this script server-agnostic.
-+ Wrap lines at 72 columns
++ Wrap lines at 72 columns.
-+ Make sure there aren't any code-injection vulnerabilities (^_^;)
++ Make sure there aren't any code-injection vulnerabilities (^_^;).